ArtLabss/tennis-tracking/README.md

 </ul>

 <h3>Contribution</h3>

-<p>If you would like to contribute, check out the <a href="https://github.com/ArtLabss/tennis-tracking/blob/main/CONTRIBUTING.md">CONTRIBUTING.md</a>.
+<p><a href="https://artlabs.tech/">ArtLabss</a> goals are to be helpful, welcoming, and effective.
+Help us by contributing, check out the <a href="https://github.com/ArtLabss/tennis-tracking/blob/main/CONTRIBUTING.md">CONTRIBUTING.md</a>.
 Contributing is easy!</p>

 <h3>References</h3>